margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 My heart soars higher, my eyes look deeper, my vision grows further when he lets go.

 The lone bird flies high through the spring trees.
-The lone bird sits still on the electric write.
+The lone bird sits still on the electric wire.
 The lone bird sits gracefully on the yellow driving sign.

 ## Fighting for Her Independence ##